 - Your waters breaking

 For many women, the earliest sign of labour is a cramping feeling - a bit like period pains.
 You may also have a bit of pain in your lower tummy or back.
 It’s also very common to experience diarrhoea or to feel sick or nauseous.
-If you are in any doubt about whether or not you think you are going into labour, call your triage or maternity unit.
+If you are in any doubt about whether or not you think you are going into labour, call your midwife or maternity unit.
 Don’t worry, they are there to help and would rather you and your little one was safe and happy.